Oil and Gas Pumping System

 Standard - The highest flow rates experienced with the standard pump to date was 130 BBLs / Day at a depth of 365 metres.
 However the main market for this pump will be for wells producing under 50 BBLs / Day.

-Airwell provide a full range of telemetry and control products service for pumping, well and associated equipment.
+Airwell provide a full range of telemetry and control products & services for our pumping systems.

 For more information on the Airwell Oil and Gas pumping system please contact us.